Longtime Emeryville Councilmember Nora Davis Remembered

 Originally from the East Coast

-Davis grew up the Philadelphia suburb of Merion and achieved her undergraduate at Duke University in North Carolina.
+Davis grew up in the Philadelphia suburb of Merion and achieved her undergraduate at Duke University in North Carolina.
 She moved to California with her first husband shortly after they graduated.
 Her husband tragically died in an accident while leading a Sierra Club expedition leaving her a widowed mother of three.

 “I can fully appreciate a lot of the people that I know in town that are single mothers that have real problems in terms of educating their children,” she noted during this interviewed with her in 2015 during her final term on council.
 “So, I’m very sensitive to those issues.”